renesas-rz/rz-virtual-uart/readme-en.txt

    - SCI x1
    - SCIF x1
    (SCI = SCI0 ~ SCI1, SCIF = SCIF0 ~ SCIF4)
- - The maximum devices CM33 core can manage equals the CA55 big core count.
-If using single-core RZ/G2L, only 1x SCIF or 1x SCI device can be managed by CM33 core.
- - RZ/G2LC|UL MPUs based CIP Linux kernel can also refer to this sample to implement virtual UART soltion.
  - This solution has NO relation to the OpenAMP solution.
-Customer can reduce the default 128MB reserved DDR memory to 2MB, refer to wiki: https://renesas.info/wiki/RZ-G/RZ-G2_BSP_MemoryMap, section 'Reduce reserved area for RZ/G2L SMARC board'.
+Customer can reduce the default 128MB reserved DDR memory to 2MB, refer to wiki: https://jira-gasg.renesas.eu/confluence/display/REN/RZ+BSP+Porting+-+Memory+Map, section 'Reduce reserved area for RZ/G2L SMARC board'.
  - Due to the lack of support of 9bit UART data format in Linux kernel and GLibC, if customer wants to support 9bit data on SCI0 port please pass
    CS7 in Linux UART application instead.
 For 8bit data format, CS8 is used.
 SCIF ports can suport 8-bit data only.
  - Customer should load CM33 firmware and bring up CM33 core first inside u-boot.
 Then boot into Linux system.